Rondout, New York

-Rondout (pronounced "ron doubt"), is situated in Ulster County, New York on the Hudson River at the mouth of Rondout Creek.
+Rondout (pronounced "ron doubt"), is situated in Ulster County, New York, on the Hudson River at the mouth of Rondout Creek.
 Originally a maritime village, the arrival of the Delaware and Hudson Canal helped create a city that dwarfed nearby Kingston.
-Rondout would become the third largest port on the Hudson River.
+Rondout became the third largest port on the Hudson River.
 Rondout merged with Kingston in 1872.
-It now includes the Rondout-West Strand Historic District.
+It now includes the Rondout–West Strand Historic District.

 History

 Rondout stands at the mouth of Rondout Creek, which empties into the Hudson through a large, protected tidal area.
 It was established by the Dutch in the seventeenth century as an Indian trading post.
 Furs brought from inland areas down the Rondout, Wallkill River and Esopus Creek were sent by boat down the Hudson River to New York City.

 The name derives from the fort, or redoubt, that was erected near the mouth of the creek.
 The Dutch equivalent of the English word redoubt (meaning a fort or stronghold), is reduyt.
 In the Dutch records of Wildwyck (now Kingston, New York), however, the spelling used to designate this same fort is invariably Ronduyt during the earliest period, with the present form rondout (often capitalized) appearing as early as November 22, 1666.